Climate and Average Weather Year Round at Danmarkshavn Greenland

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.1 months, from May 17 to July 19, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is June 17, with an average of 7.6 kWh.
+The brightest month of the year at Danmarkshavn is June, with an average of 7.4 kWh.

 The darker period of the year lasts for 6.4 months, from September 17 to March 28, with an average daily incident shortwave energy per square meter below 1.5 kWh.
-The darkest day of the year is January 1, with an average of 0.0 kWh.
+The darkest month of the year at Danmarkshavn is December, with an average of 0.0 kWh.

 For the purposes of this report, the geographical coordinates of Danmarkshavn are 76.767 deg latitude, -18.667 deg longitude, and 95 ft elevation.